 Mechanical Engineering

-The three institutions on the Auraria Campus have developed the seamless Auraria Engineering Pathway, allowing you to earn an Associate of Science degree at CCD and then have guaranteed acceptance into engineering programs at either the University of Colorado, Denver, or the Metropolitan State University of Denver.
-By starting at CCD, you’ll benefit from our lower tuition rates, smaller class sizes, and robust tutoring & support programs.
+With the Auraria Engineering Pathway, you can earn an Associate of Science degree at CCD and then have guaranteed acceptance into engineering programs at either the University of Colorado Denver or the Metropolitan State University of Denver.
+Wherever you choose to go, be it Colorado School of Mines or University of Colorado Boulder or Colorado State University, by starting at CCD, you’ll benefit from our lower tuition rates, smaller class sizes, and robust tutoring and support programs.

 Civil engineering centers around the development of infrastructure such as buildings, railways, roads, bridges, and general construction project management.
 Civil Engineers also play an important role in rebuilding projects in the event of a natural disaster.
 This is a very broad engineering degree.